minhoheo/minhoheo.github.io/getting_involved.md

     <br>
     <p class="margin-left">
-	We pursue a playful lab environment where members can actively discuss research both inside and outside of the lab, making research enjoyable and passionate.
+	We pursue a playful lab environment where members can actively discuss research both inside and outside of the lab.
     </p>
 	<ul class="margin-left-list">
         <li>